-Winter temperatures in zone 7 can get as low as 0 F. (-18 C.).
+Winter temperatures in zone 7 can get as low as 0 degrees F. (-18 C.).
 This means that any plants you grow as perennials will have to withstand temperatures well below freezing.
 Climbing vines are especially tricky in cold environments because they latch onto structures and spread out, making them nearly impossible to plant in containers and bring indoors for the winter.
 Luckily, there are plenty of hardy vine plants that are tough enough to make it through zone 7 winters.

 Hardy Vines for Zone 7

-American Bittersweet – 10 to 20 feet (3-6 m.), bittersweet produces attractive berries if you have both a male and a female plant.
+American Bittersweet – 10 to 20 feet (3-6 m.), American bittersweet produces attractive berries if you have both a male and a female plant.
 Make sure to plant American instead of one of its highly invasive Asian cousins.

-American Wisteria – 20 to 25 feet (6-7 m.), wisteria vines produce highly fragrant, delicate clusters of purple flowers.
+American Wisteria – 20 to 25 feet (6-7 m.), American wisteria vines produce highly fragrant, delicate clusters of purple flowers.
 This vine also requires a sturdy support structure.